JoshuaMichaelHall-Tech/terminal-setup/README.md

 After running the installation script, you'll need to:

-1. **Use Zsh:** This environment is designed specifically for Zsh, not Bash.
+1. **Use Zsh:** This environment is designed exclusively for Zsh, not Bash.
    - If you're not already using Zsh: `chsh -s $(which zsh)`
    - If using VS Code: Go to Settings → Terminal → Default Profile → Select 'zsh'
-   - Start a new terminal window (don't source `.zshrc` from Bash!)
+   - Restart your terminal session to start using Zsh

 2. **Configure Nerd Fonts:** The environment uses special fonts for icons and symbols.
    - In iTerm2: Preferences → Profiles → Text → Font → Select 'JetBrainsMono Nerd Font'